ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 ## How To

-Instructions for doing specifc tasks related to Citations in Arctos
+Instructions for doing specifc tasks related to Citations in Arctos (please note that "under construction" icons on pages indicate that the documentation may be incomplete or out-of-date):

  - [How To Create Citations](https://handbook.arctosdb.org/how_to/How-to-Create-Citations.html)
  - [How To Bulkload Citations](https://handbook.arctosdb.org/how_to/How-to-Bulkload-Citations.html)